 Will protein stop muscle loss on a GLP-1?

-Adequate protein helps protect lean muscle, but it works best alongside resistance or strength training.
+Adequate protein helps support lean mass, but it works best alongside resistance or strength training.
 Think of protein as the raw material and training as the signal — you want both to keep the muscle you have.

 How do I get protein if I have no appetite?